r4victor/tenthousandmeters/content/blog/python_bts_11.md

 spec.submodule_search_locations = [path_to_package]
 ```

-When the module is found and the spec is created, the loading of the module begins.
-This step is even more techical, so we won't be discussing it in detail and only briefly mention what `SourceFileLoader` does.
+When the module is found and the spec is created, the loader begins to do its job.

+??

+We'll briefly discuss what `SourceFileLoader` does, and you can study other loaders

 ## SourceFileLoader